New project to enhance understanding of complementary medicine approaches

 Complementary medicine approaches, such as natural products, acupuncture, and meditation, are increasingly used by the public and accepted by the medical community.
 However, knowledge of the safety and effectiveness of these approaches, as well as their impact on human health, is limited in comparison to conventional medical approaches.

 A new project led by Associate Professor Halil Kilicoglu aims to develop informatics resources and scientific literature mining tools to consolidate high-quality evidence on complementary medicine approaches and their mechanisms of biological action.
 The project, COMBINI (connecting Complementary Medicine and Biological kNowledge to support Integrative Health), is being funded through a five-year, $3,261,972 grant through the National Center for Complementary and Integrative Health (NCCIH) and National Institutes of Health (NIH) Office of the Director.
 Collaborators include the National Center for Supercomputing Applications (NCSA) at the University of Illinois, the University of Minnesota, and Mayo Clinic in Florida.
-Illinois will be the primary site for the project, and Kilicoglu, who serves a faculty affiliate at the NCSA, will be the principal investigator.
+Illinois will be the primary site for the project, and Kilicoglu, who serves as a faculty affiliate at the NCSA, will be the principal investigator.

 "COMBINI will consolidate high-quality evidence on complementary medicine interventions (nutritional, psychological, physiological) in a machine-readable form," explained Kilicoglu.
 "This knowledge will form the backend for a question-answering application targeting healthcare consumers and medical professionals, and a hypothesis generation/knowledge discovery framework for researchers."